azvaliev/kysely-sqlite-local/README.md

 - Auto run the migrations when the DB is opened
 - Include camel case plugin
 - Saves your DB in an application data folder using [env-paths](https://www.npmjs.com/package/env-paths#usage)
-- Written in pure JS so you can easily go to defintion and understand how the library works, tweak it, fork it, etc without dealing with JS build tooling
+- Written in pure JS so you can easily go to definition and understand how the library works, tweak it, fork it, etc without dealing with JS build tooling